 A Guide to the BEST Hikes and Walks in Glendalough Ireland

-Glendalough is one of Ireland’s picture perfect locations.
-On arrival, you will feel as if you have stepped straight out of a post card and into an ancient fairy tail.
-The glacier valley is tucked away in the mountains of Wicklow National Park and is home to the Glendalough monastic site, two stunning lakes and countless awe inspiring hiking trails.
-The valley is located a short 1 hour drive from Dublin city centre making it one of the best day trips from Dublin and the perfect addition to any Dublin itinerary.
+Glendalough is one of Ireland’s picture-perfect locations and home to some of the best walks in Wicklow.
+On arrival, you will feel as if you have stepped straight out of a postcard and into an ancient fairytale.
+The glacier valley is tucked away in the mountains of Wicklow National Park and is home to the Glendalough monastic site, two stunning lakes and countless awe-inspiring hiking trails.
+The valley is located a short 1-hour drive from Dublin city centre making it one of the best day trips from Dublin and the perfect addition to any Dublin itinerary.

 Glendalough is the English translation of the Irish word ‘Gleann Dá Loch’ which means the ‘Valley of the Two Lakes’.
 Both the upper and lower lakes offer in total 9 hiking trails ranging from easy to advance and range in distance and length.
 As a result, Glendalough trails appeal to those of all fitness levels.
 This guide will help those of you considering a visit to Glendalough choose the best hikes and walks in Glendalough for your fitness level, desired time frame and view.